 Typical course content

-To be able to take certain optional modules on this degree in zoology in Years 2 or 3, you may need to have passed specified modules previously.
+On this degree you will be able to take certain optional modules in Years 2 or 3, you may need to have passed specified modules previously.

 A free elective from any other discipline can also be taken as an option.